 On the site of the original 9th century Viking Settlement, I walked in the footsteps of adventurous Regnall in what is now a compact area of Waterford’s Old town.

-Today, aside from being a lively cathedral city filled with pubs, bistros the shopping, the city of Waterford is world renowned for its crystal, whose House of Waterford Crystal factory is a fascinating insight into the handcrafted designs that have provided it with a modern legacy, often passed through generations.
+Today, aside from being a lively cathedral city filled with pubs, bistros and shopping, the city of Waterford is world-renowned for its crystal, whose House of Waterford Crystal factory is a fascinating insight into the handcrafted designs that have provided it with a modern legacy, often passed through generations.